opencv/opencv/doc/user_guide/ug_highgui.rst

 .. highlight:: cpp

-Using Kinect sensor
+Using depth sensors
 ===================

-Kinect sensor is supported through ``VideoCapture`` class.
-Depth map, RGB image and some other formats of Kinect output can be retrieved by using familiar interface of ``VideoCapture``.
+Depth sensors compatible with OpenNI (Kinect, XtionPRO, ...) are supported through ``VideoCapture`` class.
+Depth map, RGB image and some other formats of output can be retrieved by using familiar interface of ``VideoCapture``.

-In order to use Kinect with OpenCV you should do the following preliminary steps:
+In order to use depth sensor with OpenCV you should do the following preliminary steps:

 #.
-    Install OpenNI library (from here \url{http://www.openni.org/downloadfiles}) and PrimeSensor Module for OpenNI (from here https://github.com/avin2/SensorKinect}).
+    Install OpenNI library (from here http://www.openni.org/downloadfiles) and PrimeSensor Module for OpenNI (from here https://github.com/avin2/SensorKinect).
 The installation should be done to default folders listed in the instructions of these products, e.g.:

     .. code-block:: text